ProLeadsAI/proleadsai-wppb/readme.txt

 = How accurate are the roof estimates? =

-Estimates are based on Google's Solar API satellite imagery data.
+Estimates are based on Google's satellite imagery data.
 They provide a good starting point but actual costs may vary based on roof complexity, materials chosen, and local labor rates.

 = Can I customize the widget appearance? =